Homeowners often wonder how to identify the different signs of foundation problems. It’s definitely a good question to ask.

-Water leaks under the slab: Slab foundations conceal sewer lines and water pipes; when a leak develops in hidden line, it can cause the slab to deteriorate.
+Water leaks under the slab: Slab foundations conceal sewer lines and water pipes; when a leak develops in a hidden line, it can cause the slab to deteriorate.
 This type of problem may cause moist areas in interior floors, or homeowners may notice a sudden spike in their water bills – but more often than not a slab leak will go unnoticed.
 Leak isolation testing is the preferred method for detecting slab leaks.

 A foundation inspection by a qualified repair specialist can be the best way to determine if the signs indicate foundation troubles.
+Schedule now.